Get Tangem

 • Firmware updates can be complex for some users.

-When comparing cold wallets, we evaluate factors such as security features, supported cryptocurrencies, user interface, and compatibility with popular user devices.
+When comparing cold wallets, we evaluate factors such as security features, supported cryptocurrencies, user interface, and compatibility with popular devices used by users.

 Top choices of crypto wallets

-Choosing the right cryptocurrency wallet depends on your specific needs, such as ease of use, security, or compatibility with certain blockchains.
-Here’s a breakdown of the top wallets in various categories:
+Choosing the right cryptocurrency wallet depends on your specific needs, such as ease of use, security, or compatibility with particular blockchains.
+Here's a breakdown of the top wallets in various categories:

 Here's the information organized into a comparison table for easy reference: